History, Bachelor of Science

 - Interdisciplinary –the minor (BS) - BS in History Candidates will

 - Gain expertise in one or more other disciplines in order to complement the practice of historical inquiry with an interdisciplinary approach.

-Take the following 39 units with a minimum GPA of 2.5 with a grade of "C" or better in each course.
-At least 18 units must be taken at NAU.
+Take the following 39 units with a grade of "C" or better in each course.
+These courses must be completed with a minimum GPA of 2.5.